Mlaiel/iacherie/docs/INDUSTRIALIZATION_METRICS_README.md

 ## Overview

-This system implements comprehensive industrialization success metrics for the Ainflue platform, tracking both technical and business KPIs as specified in the industrialization requirements.
+This system implements comprehensive industrialization success metrics for the IA Chérie platform, tracking both technical and business KPIs as specified in the industrialization requirements.

 ## 🎯 Metrics Tracked